DebonairSM/eu-to-na-fila/docs/USE_CASES.md

 - Clickable customer cards when barber is selected
 - "Atender" button on each customer to toggle service status
 - Back button in top-left corner (always visible) to exit kiosk mode
+- **Check-in button** in bottom-right corner to open quick login modal
+- **QR code** in top-right corner linking to join page for mobile check-in
 - Fully responsive design that adapts to different screen sizes

 **Rotation Example**: